Linux Mint V Windows 10

 So, I would suggest that not everyone would be able to install Mint without some reasonably advanced knowledge.
 Even following instructions, this can prove difficult.
 However, once you get past fiddling with the BIOS settings, it’s extremely simple.

 The installation takes about fifteen minutes after which, the machine was rebooted and ready to go.
+The installation was however followed by a lengthy update, but this carried on in the background and affected nothing.

 Firstly, the machine must be connected to the internet.
 You are warned that the installation procedure involves the download of several gigabytes of data which may incur charges.
 It doesn’t look as if the Windows installation is loaded on the machine.
 I have discovered that the Windows 10 ISO download is about 3 gig, which would bear out that assumption.

-In the comparison of the installation of Linux Mint V Windows 10, just for ease of installation, Linux is ahead 1-0
+Just for ease of installation, Linux is ahead 1-0

 The set up in Mint is relatively simple.